 In 142 B.C.E. the Great Assembly in Jerusalem named Simeon, the last surviving Maccabee brother, to the posts of high priest, commander and leader and deemed these posts hereditary.
 When Simeon was assassinated in 134 B.C.E. his son, John Hyrcanus, assumed leadership, establishing the Hasmonean dynasty.
 The Hasmonean era continued until the invasion of Rome in 63 B.C.E.
-The following article describes Palestine under Hasmonean rule.
-It is reprinted with permission from Jerusalem: Portrait of the City in the Second Temple Period (Jewish Publication Society).

 With the establishment of Hasmonean rule (transformed in 104-103 B.C.E. into a kingdom), Jerusalem entered a new stage of history as the capital of an independent state.
 While the city had already enjoyed this status for some four hundred years during the First Temple period (c.
 1000-586 B.C.E.), it had been reduced to a modest temple-city for the first four hundred years of the Second Temple era (c.
 540-140 B.C.E.), serving as the capital of a small and relatively isolated district.